Updated June 12, 2023

 Step 6: Once we run the above code, we can see the result in the immediate window as follows,

 Application of VBA Union

 The following syntax uses VBA union:

 Here we can use as many ranges as we require.

 There are a few things that we need to remember about the union in VBA:

 - The union is used to combine two or more ranges together.

 - The ranges we give to the function must exist to avoid an error.

 - Instead of Application.
-Union we can simply use the union as we are working in excel itself.
+The union we can simply use the union as we are working in Excel itself.

 This is a guide to VBA Union.
-Here we discuss how to use Excel VBA Union Function along with practical examples and downloadable excel template.
+Here we discuss how to use Excel VBA Union Function, practical examples, and a downloadable Excel template.
 You can also go through our other suggested articles –